Super Bowl Party Prop Sheet

-The Super Bowl is the one game every bettor waits for in the year.
+The Super Bowl is the one game every bettor waits for each year.
 The NFL season is a highly wagered one, and the Big Game is the culmination of it all!

 And, when it comes to prop bets, there’s literally no bigger event on this planet than the Super Bowl.
 It’s where all unthinkable prop bets become available.

 With the number of online sportsbooks, the prop bets are even easier to play.
-Not to mention, they are many and various kinds.
+Not to mention, they are many and various kinds on offer.

 A prop bet is a wager that is not related to the final outcome of the game in a direct manner.
 Pretty much everything that isn’t a point spreads, totals, and moneylines can be considered prop bets.

-Even if you can find props on a weekly basis, or in other sports such as basketball, hockey, or baseball, the Super Bowl is the biggest betting event in the US.
+Even if you can find props on a weekly basis, or in other sports such as basketball, hockey, or baseball, the Super Bowl is the biggest betting event in the US offering the option.

 In the Super Bowl, you can find multiple propositions you won’t usually find elsewhere.
 Here are some examples: